06 Aug Grid Based logo design construction

 For example, a 100% squared grid based logo would be perfect for a lawyer firm that has tradition and stability as core corporate values.
 But could be really wrong if you want to build a logo for a creative artist.

-Can you show me how to create a grid based Logo Design?
+Can you show me how to create a grid Logo Design?

 Yes!
 This video is a good example on how you can start playing with grids for logo design.

 Notice how the designer uses the smoke at the bottom of the rocket to break symmetry.
-This make the logo interesting and the grid not too obvious and predictable, increasing the sense of movement.
+It makes it interesting and the grid not too obvious and predictable, increasing the sense of movement.

 Can you show me examples of grid based logo designs?